Alison Jacques

 Alison Jacques is a contemporary art gallery in London, established in 2004 by Alison Jacques.

-Details
+History

+After a curating stint at the British School at Rome, Jacques teamed up with Charles Asprey, and in 1998 they opened their gallery, which ran for seven years.

-Originally sited in a small townhouse off Bond Street, London W1, it relocated in 2007 to a 3500 sqft space at 16-18 Berners Street opposite the Sanderson Hotel in Fitzrovia.
+Originally sited in a small townhouse off Bond Street, London W1, Jacques's gallery relocated in 2007 to a 3500 sqft space at 16-18 Berners Street opposite the Sanderson Hotel in Fitzrovia.
+In 2023, the gallery announced plans to move into a three-storey, 6000 sqft space on Cork Street which had previously been inhabited by Lisson Gallery on a temporary contract and was later refurbished by the architect Mike Rundell.